How to Choose a Board and Train Program: What Maryland Dog Owners Need to Know

 Are the trainers certified?
 Look for certification from recognized organizations.
 Nick Seabrook, WAGB co-founder, graduated from the National K9 Learning Center and holds Red Cross First Aid certification.

 What happens after the program ends?
 Training does not end when your dog comes home.
-A quality program includes a handoff session where the trainer works directly with you so you can continue the work.
+A quality program includes a Go Home session where the trainer works directly with you so you can continue the work, as well as follow-up lessons.

 What Does Board and Train Cover?